confidential-clusters/cocl-operator/README.md

 ### Quick Start

-Create the cluster, install [trustee operator](https://github.com/confidential-containers/trustee-operator) and deploy the operator.
+Create the cluster and deploy the operator.

 Provide an address where the VM you will attest from can access the cluster.
 In many cases, this will be your gateway address (`arp -a`).